-Most communication between UHI, SAMS and our students will be sent by e-mail.
+Most communication between UHI, SAMS and our students is sent by e-mail.
 It is the students' responsibility to check their e-mails reguarly.

 If you normally access student support, this will also continue via Polly Crooks and / or your Personal Academic Tutor.
-This will be through telephone or Skype.
+This will be through telephone, Microsoft Teams or Skype.

 Postgraduate research students

 Please follow instructions for staff.
-Keep your supervisor and the SAMS graduate school (rather than line-manager and HR) informed about any issues and changes in cirucumstances.
+Keep your supervisor and the SAMS graduate school informed about any issues and changes in circumstances

 Our main communication avenue with staff is by email, and email updates supercede any information given here.

-If you suspect you or someone you care for might have contracted Covid-19, you must follow NHS advice.
+If you suspect you or someone you care for might have contracted Covid-19, you must follow Scottish Government advice.
 Please inform HR and your line manager and add sick leave to Ciphr.
-You must not return to work until you are fully healthy.
+If you have displayed symptoms, you must not return to work for 10 days.